UoA-CARES/pylon_camera/README.md

 Similar to the Pin trigger but the cameras are capturing continuously and self triggering via the exposure pin.

 The trigger output on the left camera is wired into the trigger input on the right camera.\
-Trigger input is Pin 1 -> Line 3 on the right camera.\
+Trigger input is Pin 1 on the right camera.\
-Triggering pin is Pin 1 -> Line 3 on the left camera.
+Trigger output is Pin 1 on the left camera.

 ![Alt text](docs/sync-mode-1.png?raw=true "Pin-out")